 - Requires OMB to amend or revise OMB A-130 to eliminate inefficient and wasteful reporting

-Part of NIST's role is to work closely with federal agencies to improve their understanding and implementation of FISMA and publish standards and guidelines, like the NIST Cybersecurity Framework, which provide the foundation for strong information security programs.
+Part of NIST's role is to work closely with federal agencies to improve their understanding and implementation of FISMA and publish standards and guidelines, like the NIST Cybersecurity Framework, which provides the foundation for strong information security programs.

-3. What are the FISMA compliance requirements?
+What are the FISMA Compliance Requirements?

 FISMA defines a framework for managing information security that must be followed by all information systems used or operated by a U.S. federal government agency in the executive or legislative branches and by third-party vendors who work on behalf of a federal agency in those branches.